 '''

-update-rc.d auditd enable
+systemctl enable auditd

 '''

 6.2 Ensure Audit Log Settings Support Appropriate Log Entry Formatting

 Validate audit log settings for each hardware device and the software installed on it, ensuring that logs include a date, timestamp, source addresses, destination addresses, and various other useful elements of each packet and/or transaction.
 Systems should record logs in a standardized format such as syslog entries or those outlined by the Common Event Expression initiative.
 If systems cannot generate logs in a standardized format, log normalization tools can be deployed to convert logs into such a format.